- University of Chicago

-Clifford Ando is David B. and Clara E. Stern Professor at the University of Chicago, where he is also Professor of Classics, History, and Law as well as co-director of the Center for the Study of Ancient Religions.
-He is also a Research Fellow in the Department of Classics and World Languages at the University of South Africa.
+Clifford Ando is David B. and Clara E. Stern Professor of Humanities and Professor of Classics, History, and Law at the University of Chicago.
+From 2011-2016, Professor Ando also served as Co-Director of the Center for the Study of Ancient Religions.
+He is a Research Fellow in the Department of Classics and World Languages at the University of South Africa.
 He specializes in the history of government, law, and religion in the Roman empire.

 Professor Ando’s first monograph won the American Philological Association’s Charles J. Goodwin Award of Merit.
 He is also the recipient of a Friedrich Wilhelm Bessel Research Prize from the Alexander von Humboldt Foundation.
 He has been a Junior Fellow and a Frederick Burkhardt Fellow of the American Council of Learned Societies; a Fellow of the Huntington Library; a New Directions Fellow of the Mellon Foundation; a Fellow of the Max Weber Kolleg of the University of Erfurt; and a Canterbury Fellow at the University of Canterbury, New Zealand.
 He has held visiting positions in the Faculty of Classics, University of Oxford; the Collège de France; the École Pratique des Hautes Études; the Université Panthéon-Assas; the University of Münster; the American Academy in Rome; and the University of British Columbia.

 Professor Ando is editor of the series Empire and After, associate editor of Bryn Mawr Classical Review, and serves on the editorial boards of Classical Philology, Critical Analysis of Law, and the Oxford Series in the History and Theory of International Law.

 Roman Social Imaginaries: Language and Thought in the Context of Empire